Pitolisant

-Pitolisant, sold under the brand name Wakix among others, is a medication for the treatment of excessive daytime sleepiness in adults with narcolepsy.
-It is a histamine 3 (H3) receptor antagonist/inverse agonist.
-It represents the first commercially available medication in its class.
+Pitolisant, sold under the brand name Wakix among others, is a medication used for the treatment of excessive daytime sleepiness in adults with narcolepsy.
+It is an inverse agonist of the histamine H3 receptor.
+It represents the first commercially available medication in its class, so that the U.S. Food and Drug Administration (FDA) declares it a first-in-class medication.
 Pitolisant enhances the activity of histaminergic neurons in the brain that function to improve a person's wakefulness.